-Despite the stresses and challenges of the previous year, women in business powered through and scaled their companies.
+Despite the stresses and challenges of the previous year, women in business launched, powered through and scaled their companies.

-You can presume that a time when opportunities are lessened, there is no room for hesitation and fear.
+You can presume that at a time when opportunities are lessened, there is no room for hesitation and fear.

 Get out of your own head